luke2533/prime-mobile/README.md

 - Changes to phone details phone options design
 - Phone details page fully responsive on all devices

+### 6.91 Bag page updated to be responsive on all devices

+Additions:

+- Fixed bag button on nav from changing shape when items are in the bag
+- Bag page updated to be responsive on all devices

 ## 7.0 Deployment

 ### 7.1 Local deployment